 The second factor that could explain this increased mortality rate is a pharmacokinetic interaction.
 Without digging deep into scientific jargon, let’s just say that your body actually absorbs more of the gabapentin dose when you take it with tramadol.

 Aside from respiratory depression, one of the effects of tramadol and gabapentin is it can also cause central nervous system (CNS) depression, which can be life-threatening.
 Both drug interactions highlight the importance of using these drugs only as prescribed and under the supervision or drug administration of a healthcare professional to minimize the risk of severe complications.
 If you have concerns or experience adverse effects, seek immediate medical attention or medical advice.

 They Increase the Patient’s Potential for Addiction

-Addiction is yet another concern that makes the gabapentin-tramadol co-prescription dangerous.
+Addiction is yet another concern that makes the gabapentin-tramadol co-prescription drugs dangerous.

 Although tramadol isn’t as potent as morphine, it can still be addictive.

 When someone misuses tramadol, their body builds up a degree of tolerance.
-Soon, they have to up their doses, which puts them at risk of seizures and comas, among other side effects.
+Soon, they have to consider high doses, which puts them at risk of seizures and comas, among other side effects.